eponymz/ssm-wrapper/README.md

 ---

 ### Command Examples
-* `ssm -a add -f /path/to/parameters.json`
+* `ssm add -f /path/to/parameters.json`
     * Will add parameters defined in the JSON file provided.
-    * Any existent values will be skipped to due overwrite being false (default)
+    * Any existent values will be skipped to due overwrite being false (default).
     * Parameters will be encrypted with a default KMS key.
-* `ssm -a add -f /path/to/parameters.json -k alias/kms-key-alias`
+* `ssm add -f /path/to/parameters.json -k alias/kms-key-alias`
     * Will add parameters defined in the JSON file provided.
-    * Any existent values will be skipped to due overwrite being false (default)
+    * Any existent values will be skipped to due overwrite being false (default).
-    * Parameters will be encrypted with provided key. (requires KMS key and alias to exist)
+    * Parameters will be encrypted with provided key (requires KMS key and alias to exist).
-* `ssm -a update -f /path/to/parameters.json -o true -k alias/kms-key-alias`
+* `ssm update -f /path/to/parameters.json -o true -k alias/kms-key-alias`
     * Will add parameters defined in the JSON file provided.
     * Existing values will be replaced by values provided in the JSON file.
-    * Parameters will be encrypted with provided key. (requires KMS key and alias to exist)
+    * Parameters will be encrypted with provided key (requires KMS key and alias to exist).
-* `ssm -a list`
+* `ssm list`
     * Will list the parameters available at the provided path.
     * Command will prompt for desired path to list.
-* `ssm -a delete`
+* `ssm delete`
     * Will prompt for Parameter path, and sub prompt for Parameter Name.
     * Still in development/untested.
     * Recommended to not use until fully tested and complete.